mhelou87/Just-Another-JAMF-Dashboard/README.md

 **Extension Attributes** <br> List out the state of ExtAttr's.

-**Maintenance** <br> This pulls data from other tabs and provides a 12 month calendar to help you schedule out any required maintenance needs.
+**Maintenance** <br> This pulls some data from other tabs and provides a 12 month calendar to help you schedule out any required maintenance needs.
 Whether that's auditing the assets in a PreStage Enrollment, updating a PKG from a vendor, or updating Smart Group parameters, this can help you find an optimal scheduling cadence.
 Utilize Google Sheet's "Smart Chips" to provide a link to the calendar event for reference.
 Users will need to update the 2 formulas on this tab.

 <br>